HarrisonBoland/JSpractice/README.md

-To store JS files that I use to practice for future reference.
+To store files that I use to practice for future reference.